Dependency Injection

 The SampleClient

-In AlchemyBow.Core, those problems are solved with dependency injection.
-At first, let's update the scripts.
+In AlchemyBow.Core, these problems are solved with dependency injection.
+Let’s start by updating the scripts.

 using AlchemyBow.Core.IoC;